david8862/openstack-install-script/README.md

 * lvm/neutron linux bridge

 ## Config script
 "demo-template.yml" is a template file for heat service.
-And "config.sh" is a pre-config script when launching a new Ubuntu 16.04 or CentOS 7 VM from Openstack to enable the ssh password login and install some needed software.
+And "config.sh" is a pre-config script when launching a new Ubuntu 16.04 or CentOS 7 VM on Openstack to enable ssh password login and install some needed software.